MicrosoftDocs/architecture-center/docs/security/governance.md

 to be considered.

-**Risk** – What types of risks does the organization face while trying to protect Personally Identifiable Information (PII), Intellectual Property (IP), financial information?
+**Risk** – What types of risks does the organization face while trying to protect identifiable information, Intellectual Property (IP), financial information?
 Who may be interested or could leverage this information if stolen, including external and internal threats as well as unintentional or malicious?
 A commonly forgotten but extremely important consideration within risk is addressing Disaster Recovery and Business Continuity.

 **Compliance** – Are there specific industry, government, or regulatory requirements that dictate or provide recommendation on criteria that your organization’s security controls must meet?
-Examples of such standards, organizations, controls, and legislation are [ISO27001]( https://www.iso.org/isoiec-27001-information-security.html), [NIST]( https://www.nist.gov/), [PCI-DSS]( https://www.pcicomplianceguide.org/faq/), [GDPR]( https://eugdpr.org/).
+Examples of such standards, organizations, controls, and legislation are [ISO27001]( https://www.iso.org/isoiec-27001-information-security.html), [NIST]( https://www.nist.gov/), [PCI-DSS]( https://www.pcicomplianceguide.org/faq/).

 The collective role of organization(s) is to manage the security standards of the organization through their lifecycle: